Oran/SpacePortal/README.md

 - [ ] Add a theme change option
 - [ ] Choose colors for the app
 - [ ] Add fonts
+- [ ] Add Internet connection check with a message if no connection is available

 ### SpaceX Page